-The Local Audit and Accountability Act 2014 requires auditors of local government bodies to be satisfied that the Police and Crime Commissioner and Chief Constable 'has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources'.
+The Local Audit and Accountability Act 2014 requires auditors of local government bodies to be satisfied that the authority 'has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources'.

 This is supported by the Code of Audit Practice, published by the NAO in April 2015, which requires auditors to 'take into account their knowledge of the relevant local sector as a whole, and the audited body specifically, to identify any risks that, in the auditor's judgement, have the potential to cause the auditor to reach an inappropriate conclusion on the audited body's arrangements.'